chulchultrain/FactoryHead/README.md

 You feed it a little information, and it will retrieve the list of Pokemon consistent with that information.

+#Requirements
+GCC (TODO: Version number)

+#How to Use
+First, compile with command make EntryFilterTester Then, create your criteria file with the requirements below: file name:"inputfile.txt" file format:
+Three tags(each on separate lines):
+"Name:"
+"Type:"
+"Moves:"
+Then below each tag you should have that information in a line.
+If you have more than one move or one type known, then put them on separate lines.

+e.g.:
+Name:
+Type:
+Fire
+Flying
+Moves:
+Flamethrower

+Should be no trailing or leading whitespaces in any of the lines.

+#Tested on:
+Ubuntu 12.04 32-bit machine with GCC(TODO: Version Number)

 #Other helpful resources
 Now, species and movesets do not give us the full picture.
 However, I have found a site that calculates damage done between two entries.
 That site is http://pokemonshowdown.com/damagecalc/